 FHA 203(k) Rehabilitation Loan

-A government-backed loan that allows homeowners to finance both the purchase and renovation of a home.
+Homeowners can finance both the purchase and renovation of a home with this government-backed loan.

 Home Equity Conversion Mortgages (HECM)